QMSH

 → 're-cycling global parallel-prefix execution state across sub-elements to reduce the cost - by guaranteeing (at most) a single invocation of the precursory block irrespective of how many sub-elements are defined'

-TODO: Editor, Kernel, Sandbox, Exchange
+TODO: Editor, Sandbox, Exchange

 Remember that parallelism in quick-mesh is relatively fresh and subject to revision.